 Many patients who consider joint replacement surgery suffer from various forms of arthritis, which can cause debilitating pain and severely limit the range of motion in the affected area.
 The three main types of arthritis include:

-This form of arthritis occurs as people age.
+This occurs as people age.
 The cartilage between bones begins to soften and wear away.
-As this tissue deteriorates, the bones begin to rub together causing pain and stiffness.
+As this tissue deteriorates, the bones begin to rub together causing pain & stiffness.

 In patients with rheumatoid arthritis, the body’s immune system attacks the membrane surrounding the joint, causing it to become inflamed and eventually wear away.

 After a serious injury such as a fractured bone or a torn ligament, severe and immediate damage to cartilage can occur.
 This cartilage loss can result in pain and stiffness.

 In order to determine whether or not a patient is a good candidate for joint replacement surgery, and orthopaedic surgeon will perform an evaluation on the affected area.
 During this evaluation, the doctor will: